Zhandosakbota1998/attandance-system-with-face-id/README.md

 - Ensure that Ruby and the necessary gems are installed.
 - Install Python packages for Face IPJS, Tensorflow, Keras, and OpenCV.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Refer to the license file for details.